toddwseattle/firestore-backup-restore/README.md

 # firestore-backup-restore

+This is a moderately fixed version of firestore-backeup-restore which appears to have been abandoned in 2017.
+Refer to the original repository [node-firestore-backup-restore](https://github.com/willhlaw/node-firestore-backup-restore) produced by willhlaw.
+What follows is his original instructions.

 A Google Firebase Firestore backup and restore tool.
 This project was forked from https://github.com/steadyequipment/node-firestore-backup.git and extended.

 You can **backup** your Firestore documents to disk, **clone** data from one Firestore to another, and **restore** from disk.